awsdocs/amazon-opensearch-service-developer-guide/doc_source/ntn.md

 ## Enabling Node\-to\-node Encryption<a name="enabling-ntn"></a>

-By default, domains do not use node\-to\-node encryption, and you can't configure existing domains to use the feature\.
-To enable the feature, you must [create another domain](es-createupdatedomains.md#es-createdomains) and [migrate your data](es-version-migration.md#snapshot-based-migration)\.
-Node\-to\-node encryption requires Elasticsearch 6\.0 or later\.
+Node\-to\-node encryption on new domains requires Elasticsearch 6\.0 or later\.
+Enabling the feature on existing domains requires Elasticsearch 6\.7 or later\.
+Choose the existing domain in the AWS console, **Actions**, and **Modify encryption**\.

+Alternatively, you can use the AWS CLI or configuration API\.

 ## Disabling Node\-to\-node Encryption<a name="disabling-ntn"></a>

 After you configure a domain to use node\-to\-node encryption, you can't disable the setting\.
 Instead, you can take a [manual snapshot](es-managedomains-snapshots.md) of the encrypted domain, [create another domain](es-createupdatedomains.md#es-createdomains), migrate your data, and delete the old domain\.

-## Other Considerations<a name="ntn-considerations"></a>
-+ Kibana still works on domains that use node\-to\-node encryption\.